-The capital project to replace the entire heating system in the College building at Crowndale Road and introduce a mixed mode ventilation system continued during the year with £1.274m of expenditure bringing the project close to completion although formal practical completion did not occur until November 2020.
-The College purchased £338,000 of other new tangible fixed asset additions during the year, of which £142,000 was computer equipment and £196,000 related to other building improvements, furniture, fixtures and fittings.
-In addition a further £63,000 was invested in purchasing and preparing new HR and payroll software which was implemented in the new year.
-At the end of the year, the College owned tangible fixed assets with a net book value of £8.885 million of which £5.520 million related to buildings, £206,000 related to computer and other equipment, fixtures and fittings and £3.159 million to the heating and ventilation asset and HR/payroll software under construction.
+The capital project to replace the entire heating system in the College building at Crowndale Road and introduce a mixed mode ventilation system reached practical completion during the year with £3.02m of work in progress transferred to building improvements in fixed assets with an expected useful life of 25 years adopted for depreciation purposes.
+The College purchased £849,000 of other new tangible fixed asset additions during the year, of which £266,000 was computer equipment and £455,000 related to other building improvements, furniture, fixtures and fittings with £128,000 being work in progress relating to upgrading of the College's IT infrastructure undertaken across spring and summer 2021.
+At the end of the year, the College owned tangible fixed assets with a net book value of £9.094 million of which £8.574 million related to buildings and building improvements, £368,000 related to computer and other equipment, fixtures and fittings and £128,000 to the IT infrastructure upgrade in progress at the year end.